Honoré V, Prince of Monaco: Reign

 A professor of the period, Victor de la Canorgue, wrote of Prince Honoré in negative terms: extravagant and fond of luxuries for himself, but miserly for others, even his own family, to whom he gave "pensions disproportionate to his means."
 This professor endeavored to collect accounts of the reigns of Honoré V and of his brother and successor, Prince Florestan, and to translate them from Italian to French, for the purpose of better understanding the causes of the ever-increasing anti-monarchist movements, especially in former parts of the Principality like Menton and Roquebrune-Cap-Martin.
 One ordinance, dated from 1815, suggested that Prince Honoré V was not only miserly but greedy, that he brought even "the benches of the parish church, which some persons had built at their own expense", under his control, for his own profit.

+After his carriage was stopped by order of Napoleon, Prince Honoré V spent time talking with the emperor.
+After leaving, he notified the Sardinian authorities of Napoleon's return.
+This led to English troops being sent to Monaco, who were under command of Colonel Burke, in the service of George III.
+Upon seeing the troops, a guard closed the gates.
+This resulted in a 3-month long occupation of Monaco.

+France, who were neglecting to garrison Monaco, gave up the territory to instead be a protectorate of the Kingdom of Sardinia with the treaty of Stupinigi.
+This also resulted in the laws of Monaco and Sardinia were assimilated, which resulted in Monaco's tobacco manufacture being closed.
+The loss of revenue that followed led to higher tax rates.

 Gustave Saige described him as a loner who did not trust anyone, including his brother, to help him govern.
 He was invisible to the public.
 His focus was on the crippled economy of Monaco; he raised taxes and tried to restore the tobacco plant his grandfather Honoré III had founded but which had been closed by the government of Turin.
 He endeavored to open factories and initiate citrus farm cooperatives in order put people to work, generate production, and alleviate poverty.
 However, none of his efforts raised his popularity, as his measures were seen by the people as autocratic.